jonathaneunice/jonathans-python/README.md

 ## Compatibility

 * [Six](https://pypi.python.org/pypi/six) - Python 2 and 3 compatibility utilities.
-This is my essential bridge between 2 and 3.
+  This is has been my essential bridge between 2 and 3.
+  That said, nowadays you should *strongly* favor Python 3.
+All compatibility code should key off Python 3 being the natural default environment, and Python 2 the outlier.
+E.g. `if _PY2:` conditionals not `if _PY3:`.

 ## Configuration